kinzoid/cap_microservices/README.md

   - payment_process.puml - payment sequence diagram (success case);
   - deployment.vpd - Deployment diagram;

-> vpd extension can be opened with visual-paradigm.com service.
+> vpd extension can be opened with visual-paradigm.com service or use images folder to get it fast.